The terms listed below comprise the foundation upon which many modern-day Czech beer types are based:

 Světlý ležák (Light Lager)

 Light lager is a classification that encompasses both Budvar and Pilsner Urquell.
 A transparent, rich golden colour and a distinctive malt body with the powerful, citrus smell of Czech hops along with a bitter-sweet after-taste.
-Different to conventional wisdom, the top instances of it here aren’t extremely fizzy and are actually quite flat.
+Unlike conventional wisdom, the top instances of it here aren’t extremely fizzy and actually quite flat.
 In general, 4.4 to 5.2 percent of alcohol by volume is presently regarded as the premier or flag-ship brew for all breweries.

 Tmavý ležák (Dark Lager)